-The NOV will include an explanation that recidivists will receive only one official notice for a violation and that future offenses of city ordinances may result in legal action without issuance of further notices of ordinance violation.
+Also included with the NOV to owners/responsible parties who have not previously received the information with a pre-notification letter will be an explanation that recidivists will receive only one official notice of ordinance violation for a violation and that future offenses of city ordinances may result in legal action without issuance of further notices of ordinance violation.
 Information on the most common blighting violations will also be included with the NOV.